Lens, Switzerland: Religion

 From the 2000 census, 2,674 or 79.7% were Roman Catholic, while 179 or 5.3% belonged to the Swiss Reformed Church.
 Of the rest of the population, there were 58 members of an Orthodox church (or about 1.73% of the population), there were 2 individuals (or about 0.06% of the population) who belonged to the Christian Catholic Church, and there were 19 individuals (or about 0.57% of the population) who belonged to another Christian church.
 There were 26 individuals (or about 0.77% of the population) who were Jewish, and 59 (or about 1.76% of the population) who were Islamic.
 There was 1 person who was Buddhist and 1 individual who belonged to another church.
 One hundred and sixty-nine (or about 5.03% of the population) belonged to no church, are agnostic or atheist, and 178 individuals (or about 5.30% of the population) did not answer the question.

 Education

 In Lens about 1,024 or (30.5%) of the population have completed non-mandatory upper secondary education, and 480 or (14.3%) have completed additional higher education (either university or a Fachhochschule).
 Of the 480 who completed tertiary schooling, 46.3% were Swiss men, 22.7% were Swiss women, 18.5% were non-Swiss men and 12.5% were non-Swiss women.

 As of 2000, there were 31 students in Lens who came from another municipality, while 325 residents attended schools outside the municipality.

+Lens is one of the participating municipalities in the Écoles des Villages organization, which maintains six school sites.
+The schools Flanthey and Lens-Icogne are in the community.